davi19/storage_capacity/README.md

 # Storage Capacity

-Package create for facility get space of storage in Android and IOS
+Package created to facilitate the manipulation of storage space on Android and IOS.
+Informing the space available for use, the space occupied, the total storage space, conversion facilities to MB and GB.
+And ease to discover the device's GB capacity